 We take steps for the safety of all campers and staff right from the very beginning.

-- The 15-passenger vans used to transport campers are brand new every year and have passed a vehicle safety inspection.
-Alpenguides driving these vans have behind the wheel driving practice before camp starts.
+- The 12 and 15-passenger vans used to transport campers are newer models and have passed a vehicle safety inspection prior to our use.
+Alpenguides driving these vans have behind the wheel driving tarining and practice before camp starts.
 Campers receive safety rules for vans upon arrival to camp such as campers must wear seat belts and how to properly load and un-load vans and trailers.

 - All Alpenguides are screened upon hiring and must pass background checks such as driver license, sexual offender, work reference, and criminal.
 Alpenguides also attend a one week on-site pre-camp staff training to demonstrate skills, check equipment, stock first aid kits, review camp policies and procedures, participate in camper care scenarios, review itineraries, maps, and camper forms.

 - Campers and camp staff wear protective safety equipment during activities.
 We wear activity specific helmets for rock climbing, horseback riding, and sometimes rafting and we wear PFD’s for whitewater rafting, canoeing, sup and sea kayaking.

 - We contract with proven professional outfitters and guides for rock climbing, surfing, whitewater rafting, horseback riding, and sea kayaking.
 During these activities, an Alpenguide will accompany the group as another group participant and listen along with the campers to outfitters giving thorough safety talks and following outfitter professional instructions for the activity.

 - Campers are supervised and rules for safety are verbally reviewed at the very start of camp.
 Upon arriving to camp, campers are instructed that they must always have a buddy and may not leave the group without letting an Alpenguide know.
 In the first 24 hours of camp, we go over a written outline with campers that describes what to do if…lightening, wildlife, lost, intruder in camp, etc..